A project of the Council of Michigan Foundations

 After the Tax Reform Act of 1969 was passed, Michigan grantmakers realized that they needed to effectively communicate with policymakers about the role of foundation philanthropy in addressing social needs and why it was necessary to continue foundation growth.
 The Tax Reform Act of 1969 had created a number of major barriers to foundation philanthropy, including a high mandatory payout requirement (nearly 7%) and a high excise tax on private foundations (4%).
 These provisions discouraged charitable donations to private foundations, negatively impacted the creation of new foundations, and diminished the effectiveness of foundations in serving their communities.

-At the fourth annual conference of the Council of Michigan Foundations, CMF members directed the board of trustees to “develop a public information program in support of Michigan foundation philanthropy and institute a plan to communicate with public policymakers.”
+At the fourth annual CMF conference, members directed the board of trustees to “develop a public information program in support of Michigan foundation philanthropy and institute a plan to communicate with public policymakers.”
 The approved mandate led to the creation of the conference mandate (government relations) Committee, which still exists as an ongoing CMF committee.
-In 1977, Mr. William S. White, then chair of the CMF board, led the first delegation of Michigan grantmakers to Washington D.C.
+In 1977, William S. White, then chair of CMF’s board, led the first delegation of Michigan grantmakers to Washington D.C.
 During the visit, they met face-to-face with 10 congressmen from Michigan, lobbying for a lower payout requirement and lower excise tax on foundations.

 Initial efforts focused on building relationships with legislators and promoting awareness of foundation philanthropy and how it has helped their respective constituents.
 In 1980, CMF launched the “Developing Good Will Program,” to change the way that legislators viewed foundations.
 During each visit, congressmen would receive reports about foundations in their district and lists of the grants that they had made, among other documents.
 For CMF, these documents included the Michigan Foundation Directory and CMF’s key indicator and grant papers.
 The foundations needed legislators to turn to them as a resource, which would in turn build trust and partnership among the visiting grantmakers and legislators.

 Strong relationships developed as a result of CMF’s yearly visits to Capitol Hill.
-Representative Dave Camp (R-Midland), in particular, has been a strong ally to foundations.
-As other regional associations of grantmakers (RAGs) continued to join in the visits to Washington, D.C., Representative Camp would often come to talk with the various grantmakers from around the country at annual dinners and luncheon gatherings.
-Representative Camp also co-sponsored several bills and helped garner support for them.
-He later joined the House Committee of Ways and Means, the chief tax writing committee in the House of Representatives.
-In 2011, he became chairman of the Committee of Ways and Means.
-The support and understanding of key government leaders, such as Representative Camp, has had an invaluable impact on public policy efforts to encourage charitable giving.
+U.S. Rep. Dave Camp, R-Midland, in particular, has been a strong ally to foundations.
+As other regional associations of grantmakers (RAGs) continued to join in the visits to Washington, D.C., Camp would often come to talk with the various grantmakers from around the country at annual dinners and luncheon gatherings.
+Camp co-sponsored several bills and helped garner support for them.
+Camp later joined the House Committee on Ways and Means, the chief tax writing committee in the House of Representatives, and became chairman in 2011.
+The support and understanding of key government leaders, such as Camp, has had an invaluable impact on public policy efforts to encourage charitable giving.

 Presently, there are over 200 grantmakers that make the visit each year.
-As Ms. Johnson notes:
+As Johnson notes:

 “It has proven to be extremely valuable to have local people talking about what they’ve done, the value, and frankly the issues that they have as well.”